 All publicity is definitely not good publicity

 We also all know that if you run advertisements, you want to focus in on the best prospects.
 It’s still true of course, but you need to use social media steroids if you want to hit advertising home runs.
 Why is print advertising dying?
-Because it’s too expensive and hard to focus in on your target audience.
+Because it’s too expensive and harder to focus in on your target audience.
 On the other hand, take Facebook—it doesn’t get much better than this for advertising.
 Facebook knows way too much about you, your friends, and everyone else in the world.
 Want to sell wedding gowns?
 Buy a Facebook ad that targets women with a status of “in a relationship”.
 Selling yachts?
 See who posts pictures of expensive stuff and likes sailing.
 You pay by impressions, so when Joe Smith is on Facebook, who’s 70 years old and posting pictures from the Elks club, he won’t see your ads for either wedding gowns or yachts, but a thrice divorced tech billionaire in a new relationship might see them both.

 There is an art and process to pushing out ads properly, and if you don’t do it right, you get nothing.
 Do it right though, and it’s the most efficient method of advertising available.